getsentry/rfcs/text/0141-linking-traces.md

 ## Secondary goals

-- We can shorten the lifetime of frontend traces because we're now able to link to the previous trace instead.
+- We will shorten the lifetime of frontend traces because we're now able to link to the previous trace instead.
 This is something we'll do but it's a follow-up and can only be addressed once the primary goals are achieved.

 ## Out of scope/Non-Goals

 - Querying across linked traces: Given the "linked list" nature of one root span linking back to its previous root span, we accept that obtaining a complete list is an expensive query operation.
 Therefore, we consider use cases that require a complete list of all linked traces out of scope.
 We can address this as a follow-up if technically possible but we're aware that this is likely a sub-optimal data structure for such queries.
+Any storage or ingest decisions to make establishing the complete picture easier (doubly-linked lists, indexes, etc) are encouraged but up to individual teams to decide upon.
 - Linking transactions started during the rendering of statically generated HTML pages and pageload transactions.
 A span link is ideal here because we don't want the hard link of a trace id.
 However, a casual link would still increase context and completeness.
-We might do it but not at this point as it's a follow-up item.
+We might do it but not at this point as it's a follow-up item where span links are a prerequisite.
-- Unsampled traces are not linked.
-Errors across unsampled traces are not linked.
+- Unsampled or negatively sampled traces are not linked by SDKs.
 For example, if the first trace was sampled negatively, the next trace will not link to it as this would result in a link to a non-existing trace.
+To be clear: Server-side sampling (DS) might still drop spans other spans link towards.
+Meaning, we cannot make assumptions that a span link guarantees the existence of the span it links to.

 # Background